BurendoUK/burendo-handbook-public/blog/2023-03-31-Aws-iam-azure-ad-integration.md

 ## Enabling the Integration in Azure Part 1

-While there are multiple steps to this, most of the process is handled by an [Enterpise Application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal), which we will add to Azure AD.
+While there are multiple steps to this, most of the process is handled by an [Enterprise Application](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal), which we will add to Azure AD.

 ### Adding the Enterprise Application to Azure AD